7 Best Affordable Pet Insurance Companies of 2026

 Behavioral Issues

-Behavioral problems are such things like aggression or compulsive behavior and include separation anxiety, noise phobias, litter box aversion, excessive licking, destructive chewing, and more.
+Behavioral problems include aggression or compulsive behavior and include separation anxiety, noise phobias, litter box aversion, excessive licking, destructive chewing, and more.

-So, you should look for a pet insurer that covers the cost of diagnosing and treating the issues.
+So, it would help if you looked for a pet insurer that covers the cost of diagnosing and treating the issues.

 But be aware that not all pet providers cover behavioral issues, and some may only offer treatment as an add-on or additional expense to your premium.